TheFrenchGhosty/thefrenchghosty.xyz/README.md

 Available Here : http://thefrenchghosty.xyz

 Todo :
 - Learn to make table...
+(Done ✔)
 - ... and format the content lists (Web Browser...) in table...
+(Started ✔)
 - ... to start the Complete Redesign of the website
 - Rewrite every txt in html (30+ more needs to be uploaded but I want to rewrite the one already here first)
 - Draw the favicon in pixel art